mythril-forge/homebrew-classes/sorcerer/sorcerer-metamagic-initiate.md

 When you cast a spell that has a casting range that is greater than touch, you can spend 1 sorcery point to bend the spell around corners.
 When you do this, you can target creatures around such obstacles.

-If a creature targeted by this spell has left your field of vision before the end of your last turn, you have disadvantage on any attack rolls that this spell might require.
+If a creature targeted by this spell has left your field of vision before the end of your last turn, you have disadvantage on any Attack Rolls that this spell might require.

 ### Focused Spell
 ***Cost: 2 points***

-When you cast a spell that requires one or more attack rolls, you can spend 2 sorcery points to gain advantage on those rolls until the start of your next turn.
+When you cast a spell that requires one or more Attack Rolls, you can spend 2 sorcery points to gain advantage on those rolls until the start of your next turn.

 You can use Empowered Spell even if you have already used a different Metamagic option during the casting of the spell.

 ### Heightened Spell
 ***Cost: 3—5 points / creature***

-When you cast a spell that forces other creatures to make a saving throw, you can intensify the spell's full force on some of those creatures.
+When you cast a spell that forces other creatures to make a Saving Throw, you can intensify the spell's full force on some of those creatures.

 To do so, you must spend 3 sorcery points for each selected creature that you want to affect.
-A chosen creature has disadvantage on any saving throws directly induced by the spell until the start of your next turn.
+A chosen creature has disadvantage on any Saving Throws directly induced by the spell until the start of your next turn.

-You can instead spend 5 sorcery points per selected creature to make them automatically fail any saving throws directly induced by the spell until the start of your next turn.
+You can instead spend 5 sorcery points per selected creature to make them automatically fail any Saving Throws directly induced by the spell until the start of your next turn.

 ### Instinctive Spell
 ***Cost: variable***